West Bengal Council of Higher Secondary Education chief removed | Education

 - India

-The West Bengal government Friday removed Mahua Das from the post of president of state higher secondary council and appointed Jadavpur University pro-vice chancellor Dr. Chiranjib Bhattacharya in her place.
+The West Bengal government Friday removed Mahua Das from the post of president of state higher secondary council.
+Jadavpur University pro-vice chancellor Dr. Chiranjib Bhattacharya been appointed in in her place.

 At the intervention of the state government and Higher Education minister Bratya Basu, the results of the failed candidates were re-evaluated and the council on August 2 announced all the unsuccessful candidates to have passed.

-Bhattacharya, who is currently not in town, confirmed the news and thanked the higher education minister for giving him the responsibility.
+''Due to the COVID-19 situation, the results were published in this manner and I had only mentioned that a poor girl from a minority community was the topper which is a matter of pride,'' Das told reporters.
+Bhattacharya, who is currently not in town, thanked the higher education minister for giving him the responsibility.

 ''I intend to take up the charge on Monday,'' he told reporters.